wittfabian/djangae/djangae/contrib/pagination/README.md

+# django.contrib.pagination
-# Easy Efficient Pagination for the Datastore
+## Easy Efficient Pagination for the Datastore

 Pagination on the datastore is *slow*.
 This is for a couple of reasons:

  - Counting on the datastore is slow; traditional pagination counts the dataset
  - Skipping results on the datastore is slow; if you slice a query, App Engine literally skips the entities up to the lower bound

-# So, what does this app do?
+## So, what does this app do?

 This app provides two things that work together to efficiently paginate datasets on the datastore:

  - @paginated_model - A class decorator that dynamically generates precalculated fields on a model
  - DatastorePaginator - A Paginator subclass which uses the precalculated along with memcache to efficiently paginate and doesn't count all the results

-# Wait, doesn't the datastore have cursors?
+## Wait, doesn't the datastore have cursors?

 Yes!
 However from the docs: